Congo Pedicle

-The Congo Pedicle is an example of the arbitrary boundaries imposed by European powers on Africa in the wake of the Scramble for Africa, which were set by European interests and usually did not consider pre-existing political or tribal boundaries.
+The Congo Pedicle is an example of the boundaries imposed by European powers on Africa in the wake of the Scramble for Africa, which were set by European interests and usually did not consider pre-existing political or tribal boundaries.

+As it is located at the country's southeastern extremity, its eastern end is closer to the capital cities of 17 other African countries than its own, Kinshasa.

 British and Belgian territorial claims

-Cecil Rhodes's British South Africa Company (BSAC) approached Katanga from the south, the Belgian King Leopold II's Congo Free State (CFS) approached from the northwest.
-Southeast Katanga was controlled by the Yeke or Garanganze kingdom of Msiri based at Bunkeya (see map), and the BSAC and CFS competed to sign treaties with him, while he tried to play one off against the other.
+Cecil Rhodes's British South Africa Company (BSAC) approached Katanga from the south, and the Belgian King Leopold II's Congo Free State (CFS) approached from the northwest.
+Southeast Katanga was controlled by the Yeke or Garanganze kingdom of Msiri based at Bunkeya (see map), and the BSAC and CFS competed to sign treaties with him while he tried to play one off against the other.

 After Msiri's death the CFS was quicker to consolidate their claim to Msiri's territory called 'Garanganza', and later Katanga, west up to the Luapula.
 Since 1885 they already had claimed land north of the Congo-Zambezi watershed.
-The BSAC were left with the land south of the watershed and east of the Luapula.
+The BSAC was left with the land south of the watershed and east of the Luapula.
 The 1884–85 Berlin Conference was organised by Germany to resolve the outcome of the Scramble for Africa.
 It did not set the actual boundaries, but agreed areas of influence, including the CFS's control over the Congo.
 Detailed borders were left to bilateral negotiations.